krakjoe/router/not-a-benchmark.md

 Not a benchmark
 ===============

-The following is the output from ApacheBenchmark, serving router.php using worker-mpm apache, PHP5.7 (master) + Opcache.
+The following is the output from ApacheBenchmark, serving router.php using worker-mpm apache, PHP5.7 (master) + Opcache (warm).

 ```
 This is ApacheBench, Version 2.3 <$Revision: 1430300 $>